Insider tips on how to run with the bulls

 There is so much to learn and plan for before running with the bulls Pamplona and it can be overwhelming; that is why we have created the ‘spark notes’ version and packaged it in a mini email series.
 Sign up today

-If you are set on running, you’ll need to gather in Plaza Consistorial near the starting point of the route: Position yourself somewhere at the end of Santo Domingo Street, in front of the Ayuntamiento (Town Hall), or the beginning of Mercaderes street by 7:00 AM.
-We recommend getting there early!
-Don’t just follow the crowds.
-Sometimes you’ll see people all along Estafeta Street stretching out and preening as though they’ll be running.
-The police however make a sweep all the way down Estafeta Street prior to the run.
-Anyone in this area will be disqualified and forced off the street.
+First, try and position yourself somewhere at the end of Santo Domingo Street, in front of the Ayuntamiento (Town Hall), or the beginning of Mercaderes street by 7:00 AM.
+Plan on getting there early to secure a good spot.
+Don’t rely on the crowds to dictate where you’re going as you’ll often see people gathered along Estafeta Street stretching as though they’ll be running.
+The police make a sweep down Estafeta Street prior to the run, and anyone in this area will be disqualified and forced off the street.

-The Bull Run begins at 8:00 AM and the runners chant three times to a small statue of San Fermin – placed in a niche in the wall on Santo Domingo Street.
-Then the first rocket goes off, letting the runners know the bulls have been let out of the corral.
+The Pamplona Bull Run begins at 8:00 AM and the runners chant three times to a small statue of San Fermin – placed in a niche in the wall on Santo Domingo Street.
+The first rocket goes off, letting the runners know the bulls have been released from the corral.
 You will hear the roar of the crowd and the echo of the bulls’ hooves on the cobblestone streets as the excitement moves in a wave past you.
-The second rocket signals that all the bulls have left the corral and the third rocket signals that the run is over.
+The second rocket signals that all the bulls have left the corral and the third and final rocket signals that the run is over.

-Now that we have given you the danger disclaimer, it is also an important to note that the bull run is considered one of the most integral parts of the San Fermin Festival and viewed by many in Pamplona as one of the last traditions that represent the true spirit of the region.
+Having made the requisite danger disclaimer, the running of the bulls is still considered an integral part of the San Fermin Festival and viewed by many as one of the last traditions that represent the true spirit of Pamplona and the Navarra region.

-Let us know if we can serve you in any way as you plan for your adventure.
+Please let us know if we can give you any more information on how to run with the bulls, or serve you in any way as you plan for your adventure.

 Woo Product Link